How To Make Homemade Baby Food: The Ultimate Guide To Make Stage 1, 2, And 3 Purees And Mashes

 • Or $131.40 on homemade baby food

-That is a savings of $416.10 per year (per baby!).
+That savings is $416.10 per year (per baby!).

 Which Foods To Give To Baby First

-My step-by-step guide will show you exactly how to achieve this smooth texture for fruit and vegetable purees.
+✅ My step-by-step guide will show you exactly how to achieve this smooth texture for fruit and vegetable purees.

 Pro Tip: As your little one is starting solids, think of bibs that will grow to meet their needs (especially if you’re thinking of BLW down the road).
-You can read my full post on how to find the best bibs here.

 Foods never to give your baby.
 Honey.
 Cow's Milk.
 Never give these foods to your baby before 12 months AND with the go-ahead from your pediatrician.
 Mommy Maker Teacher.